aDotInTheVoid/boxcars/docs/interim_report.md

 - **Cowns**: A cown (short for concurrent owner) is a piece of data.

     A cown can be in one of two states: available or acquired.
-An availible cown is eligable to be aquired by a behaviour, but it's associated data cannot be accessed.
-An aquired cown
+An available cown is eligible to be acquired by a behaviour, but it's associated data cannot be accessed.
+An acquired cown can have it's data accessed, but only while it's aquired.

-    The only way to aquire a cown (and thus access it's)
+    The only way to acquire a cown (and thus access it's) is to run a behaviour on it.

 - **Behaviours**: A behaviour is a unit of execution that acts upon a set of cowns.

     When you create a behaviour, you give the set of cowns it acts on, as well as the code to run.
-When all the required cowns can be acquired, the code is executed.
+When all the required cowns can be acquired, the code is executed, and then the cowns are made available again.

+    Cowns can only be acquired by one behaviour at once.
+This can be thaugh of as being a bit like each Cown having a mutex, which is locked before the behaviour starts and unlocked after it ends.
+However, every cown in a behaviour is acquired "at once"

     Note that this means that creating a behaviour returns immediately, and the code inside will be executed at some indetermined future point, when unique access to all cowns can be guaranteed.

 ```scala